Robert Adam was not only the foremost architect of his age, but one of the most influential architects of all time.

 Robert Adam fit the bill perfectly with his intense eye for detail and somewhat stubbornness to complete all designs himself, from grand buildings to small individual objects.

-As such, Robert’s designs had a sense of ‘flow’ that hadn’t been seen previously, making him one of the most highly sought-after architects of his day.
+As such, Robert’s designs had a sense of ‘flow’ that had not previously been seen.
+This unique fluidity made him one of the most highly sought-after architects of the neoclassical architecture movement.

 Adam’s family history